stumpylog/simpleiso3166/README.md

 ### Subdivision Based Interface

-Search for a subdivision by name.
-This will have to load ALL subdivision data though:
+Search for a subdivision by name:

 ```python
 results = list(Subdivision.search_by_name("Connecticut"))